maetzler/Thesis-SolarLoadPrediction/README.md

 # Thesis-SolarPowerPrediction
-Code for Scripts in the Master Thesis
+Code for Scripts in the Master Thesis of Andreas Mätzler